adfresca/sdk-unity/README.md

 }
 ```

+After you write the codes and set values, you will be able to see a list of custom parameters you added on [Dashboard](https://admin.adfresca.com).
+1) Select an App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.

 * * *

 ### Marketing Moment

-Marketing Moment means when and where you want to engage users.
-For example, you may need to deliver a message when a user completes a quest or enters into an item store.
-You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver a personalized and targeted message at a specific moment in real-time.
+Marketing Moment is where and when you want to engage users.
+For example, you may need to deliver a message when a user completes a quest or enters into an in-app store.
+You can deliver the personalized and targeted message at a specific moment in real time.

 To implement codes, simply call **Load(index)** method with marketing moment's index.
 You can get the marketing moment's index in our [Dashboard](https://dashboard.nudge.do): 1) Select an App 2) In 'Overview' menu, click 'Settings - Marketing Moment.'